Duration: 4 days

 Level: Advanced

-Venue: Singapore University of Social Sciences and ZOOM
+Venue: Singapore University of Social Sciences

 Synopsis

 This course focuses on the application of practical counseling skills and techniques with families using the Structural Family Therapy Model.
 Participants will learn the theoretical concepts and framework of the Structural Family Therapy model developed by Salvador Minuchin and colleagues.
 Participants will analyse the Structural Family Therapy model to determine how best the model can be used to guide their approach to working with families.
-Participants will also learn clinical practice issues central to a systemic approach to family counselling through video segments of family interviews.
+Participants will also learn clinical practice issues central to a systemic approach to family counselling through case studies and video segments of family interviews.
 This course encourages participants to draw on their previous experiences and apply the course materials into practiced skills through role-plays.

 Who Should Attend